brillout/wildcard-api/docs/readme.template.md

 ### Wildcard VS GraphQL/REST

+For internal APIs,
+RPC APIs (Wildcard is a RPC API) are better suited than REST/GraphQL.

+The question to ask yourself is:
+- Do I want to expose my data to myself?
+Use REST/GraphQL
+- Do I want to expose my data to the world?
+Use RPC

+For example, Facebook uses GraphQL for third parties to be able to build all kinds of application on top of their data.
+That makes a lot of sense because they expose for anyone in the world.

+And if,
+for example,
+you need your React/Vue/Angular frontend to be able to load data from your Node.js server then RPC is the way to go And if your backend

+Technically speaking,
+Wildcard is RPC between the browser and Node.js. and browser simply a well-designed RPC implementation.

+If you are not familiar with RPC, we showcase how RPC APIs are well suited for internal APIs at [RPC vs REST/GraphQL].

-If a third party (anyone who you're not willing to modify your API for) needs access to your data then REST or GraphQL is better suited.
+If a third party (anyone who you're not willing to modify your API for) needs access to your data then REST/GraphQL is better suited.
 A RESTful/GraphQL API has a schema and a rigid structure which is a good thing for a third party who needs a stable and long-term contract with your API.
-For example, Facebook uses GraphQL (and rightfully so) for third parties to be able to build all kinds of application on top of their data.
 They need a powerfull API so that third parties can build all kinds of applications.
 Facebook and GitHub will never change their API.
 Their API is set in stone and needs rigid.